Navalny poisoning: German foreign minister threatens sanctions | DW | 06.09.2020

 Earlier this week, the German government announced that Navalny had been poisoned with the military-grade nerve agent Novichok, the same chemical weapon British authorities say was used against Russian double agent Sergei Skripal and his daughter in 2018.

-The Russian government has denied responsibility for the attack on Navalny, with Foreign Minister Sergei Lavrov saying that Berlin is yet to share any findings with Russian prosecutors.
+The Russian government has denied responsibility for the attack on Navalny, with Foreign Minister Sergey Lavrov saying that Berlin has yet to share any findings with Russian prosecutors.

 But according to Maas, there were "several indications" that Russia was behind the poisoning.